spack/spack/lib/spack/docs/packaging_guide.rst

  #.
 Make build systems use Spack's compiler wrappers for their builds.
  #.
 Allow build systems to find dependencies more easily

-The Compiler enviroment variables that Spack sets are:
+The Compiler environment variables that Spack sets are:

   ============  ===============================
     Variable     Purpose